Cldfire/site/content/blog/writing-an-opencl-filter-for-ffmpeg.md

 }
 ```

 FFmpeg sticks to an older version of the OpenCL API for compatibility, which unfortunately means we're stuck setting kernel arguments based on an index number rather than via the name of the argument (which is more error-prone).
-FFmpeg has a helper macro already written (`CL_SET_KERNEL_ARG`) that makes setting arguments quick and easy for us.
+FFmpeg has a helper macro already written (`CL_SET_KERNEL_ARG`) that makes setting arguments quick and easy for us despite this.
 Note that we set the `blend` argument based on the same condition we wrote to determine which kernel to use; if we're not doing blending then we're not even able to pass that argument as it won't be a part of our kernel.

 With all of that out of the way, it's finally time to run the kernel!